 A total balance sheet of a maximum of EUR43 million.

 An annual net turnover of a maximum of EUR50 million.

-BaFin also requires a summary in prospectuses for which the proportionate disclosure regimes for SMEs, Small Caps and rights issues apply.
+BaFin also requires a summary in prospectuses for which the respective proportionate disclosure regimes for SMEs, small caps and rights issues apply.

-Due to marketing reasons, particularly in the case of international offerings, practitioners are currently unsure whether a prospectus with a proportionate disclosure will have any significant relevance in practice.
+Due to marketing reasons, particularly in the case of international offerings, practitioners are still questioning whether a prospectus with a proportionate disclosure only will have any significant relevance in practice.

 The prospectus is usually prepared by the issuer's legal advisers with input from the issuer, the issuer's auditor(s), the global co-ordinator(s)/lead manager(s) concerned with the equity offering and their legal advisers.

 The draft is then discussed by all parties.
-While there is no formal verification process, the issuer reviews and checks each statement in the draft prospectus to avoid prospectus liability.
+While there is no formal verification process in German practice, the issuer reviews and checks each statement in the draft prospectus to avoid prospectus liability.
 All financial data is reviewed by the auditor who is issuing the comfort letter.

 BaFin reviews whether the prospectus is complete and that the information provided is comprehensible, that is, it checks for consistency but not accuracy.
 It is common practice to hold discussions with BaFin before formal submission for approval (Billigung).
 BaFin often requests changes to the prospectus after submission.